Grant Jabenis

 Personal

 The son of Jon Jabenis and Dacia Goldstein, Grant was born Sept.
 5, 2000.
-The human development and family science major has earned three spots on the Nebraska Scholar-Athlete Honor Roll.
+The human development and family science major was a Big Ten Distinguished Scholar and an Academic All-Big Ten selection in 2024.
+He has earned three spots on the Nebraska Scholar-Athlete Honor Roll.

 Career Statistics